-One independent study found that people with naturally high levels of testosterone tend to notice more acne.4
+- One study found that people with naturally high levels of testosterone tend to notice more acne.4

-A 1986 study published in the journal of Clinical and Experimental Dermatology examined the blood steroid levels of 17 male and 42 female patients with and without acne.
+A 1986 study published in the Journal of Clinical and Experimental Dermatology examined the blood steroid levels of 17 male and 42 female patients with and without acne.
 The researchers found that testosterone levels were 22.4% higher in acne patients compared to those of healthy individuals.4

 A 1994 study published in The Journal of Clinical Endocrinology and Metabolism examined how a high dose of testosterone impacts behavior and physiology of healthy men.
 To perform this study, healthy men were injected with an abundance of testosterone once a week for 20 weeks.
 The researchers found that half of the 19 participants who took a high dose of testosterone developed acne, and the majority of the men who developed acne were younger and had a previous medical history of it.5

 A 1996 study published in The New England Journal of Medicine examined how testosterone injections affected muscle growth and strength in men.
 For 10 weeks, 43 men received weekly injections of testosterone or a placebo.
-After study completion the researchers found that 3 of the 21 participants who received testosterone developed acne during the study.
+After study completion, the researchers found that 3 of the 21 participants who received testosterone developed acne during the study.
 The occurrence of acne was only 14%, which is the lowest incidence found among these studies.6

 A 2007 study published in the JDDG examined the side effects reported by the 4339 anabolic steroid abusers who called an anti-doping hotline run by Huddinge University Hospital in Stockholm, Sweden.
 AAS abusers reported acne as the third most common side effect after aggression and depression, with an incidence rate of 18%.8